Pamela Voorhees: Other films

-Although Pamela does not share her son's immortality, she does reappear in later films, as a corpse or a hallucination in Jason's mind urging him to kill.
-In Friday the 13th Part 2 (1981), Pamela's head is used by the resurrected Jason to scare Alice by placing it in her fridge, before killing her to avenge his mother's death.
+Although Pamela does not share her son's later immortality, she does reappear in later films, as a corpse or a hallucination in Jason's mind urging him to kill.
+In Friday the 13th Part 2 (1981), Pamela's head is used by the revealed-to-be-alive Jason to scare Alice by placing it in her fridge, before killing her to avenge his mother's death.
 The head is later seen on a shrine built by Jason in his cabin, which also stores the rest of Pamela's body and those of some of Jason's victims.
 One of the few survivors of Jason's killing spree, Ginny Field, stumbles upon the cabin and dons Pamela's sweater to trick Jason into thinking she is his mother.
 When Ginny attempts to calm Jason down, he briefly visualizes his mother (again played by Betsy Palmer) talking to him, but then notices Pamela's head on the shrine and sees through the deception.
 Despite this, Ginny is ultimately able to escape from Jason and injure him with his machete.

 Pamela is seen again in Friday the 13th Part III (1982) when lone survivor Chris Higgins has a nightmare which ends with Pamela's corpse (played by the Second Assistant Director, Marilyn Poucher), with her head attached, reaching up from the lake to pull her underwater.
 Pamela's grave briefly appears in Friday the 13th: The Final Chapter (1984), revealing that her body was eventually found in Jason's cabin after he abandoned it, and laid to rest in a run down, roadside cemetery.
 Pamela's final appearance in the original series is in Freddy vs. Jason (2003), where she is played by Paula Shaw.
-While in Hell, Jason sees his mother commanding her son to come back to life and kill the children of Elm Street; however, it is quickly revealed that "Pamela" was actually Freddy Krueger in disguise, trying to manipulate Jason for his own ends.
+While in Hell, Jason sees his mother commanding her son to come back to life and kill the children of Elm Street.
+However, it is quickly revealed that "Pamela" was actually Freddy Krueger in disguise, trying to manipulate Jason for his own ends.
+Jason is notably furious when the deception is revealed.